Introduction to Public Service Mutuals

 Mutuals Support Programme: Challenge Prize Results

-Earlier this year, we launched the Mutuals Support Programme Challenge Prize to develop new models for the support infrastructure for public service mutuals.
-Over the last two months, we invited competitors to design and test a transformational model which could really drive growth and sustainability of the public service mutual sector.
+In 2015 Cabinet Office launched the Mutuals Support Programme Challenge Prize to develop new models for the support infrastructure for public service mutuals.
+It invited competitors to design and test a transformational model which could really drive growth and sustainability of the public service mutual sector.

 The Challenge Prize was always an exercise in open policy-making, and has provided an invaluable opportunity to collaborate with a range of innovators to explore a range of models for future support for the mutuals sector.

-We received a strong response at the first stage with a number of radical proposals for supporting the mutuals sector to scale and be more resilient.
-From these we shortlisted three proposals for the second stage of the competition.
+It received a strong response at the first stage with a number of radical proposals for supporting the mutuals sector to scale and be more resilient.
+From these three proposals were selected for the second stage of the competition.
 Each shortlisted competitor received seed funding to support an intensive period of collaboration and co-design in the run up to the final submission deadline.

 Following careful evaluation we were pleased to award the prize jointly to: a partnership led by Albion Group CIC (itself a consortium of three successful public service mutuals: Provide, Your Healthcare and Medway Community Healthcare) with Stepping Out, Hempsons and Social and Sustainable Capital; and a partnership led by Baxendale, Bates Wells Braithwaite London LLP, Social Investment Business and Bridges Ventures.